stephini/SMAS_Launcher/readme.md

 ## Option 2: Using Python (Recommended for Python users)

+Python has tentative support for Mac and Linux.

 1. Download the source code from the repository.
 2. Create a new folder and place the downloaded source code in it.
 3. Copy the Super Mario All-Stars ROM (smas.sfc) and Super Mario World ROM (smw.sfc) into the same folder.
+4. On Windows run the "Install-Dependencies-for-Windows.bat" file to download the required Python packages.
-4. Run the "download dependencies.bat" file to download the required Python packages.
+4. On Mac or Linux run the "Install-Dependencies-for-Mac-and-Linux.sh" file to download the required Python packages.
 5. After downloading the dependencies, run the "launcher.pyw" script.
 6. The launcher will launch the game, and you can start playing.